 The charity only holds basic financial instruments as defined in FRS 102.
 The financial assets and liabilities of the charity and their measurements are as follows:

-Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 11.
+Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost.

 Cash at bank - is classified as a basic financial instrument and is measured at face value.